cpske/ISP/assignment/ku-polls/inception.md

    ```
    Django >= 4.1, <5.0
    ```
 6. Create a **Wiki** in your `ku-polls` repo, to contain project documents and software design documents.
-Wiki will eventually contain these pages:
+Wiki should contain these pages:

-   - `Home` (conventional name) is the default landing page, contains links to other Wiki pages.
-A visitor should be able to find all project docs from Home.
+   - **Home** is the default landing page.
+It should explain what the Wiki is for and have links to other wiki pages.
+     - A visitor should be able to find all project docs from Home.
-      - `Home` contains a short explanation of what the Wiki is for.
-   - `Vision` describes the purpose of the project, who is affected, how the product will benefit them, and the "business case" for the project.
+   - **Vision** describes the purpose of the project, who is affected, how the product will benefit them, and the "business case" for the project.
+   - **Requirements**
-   - `Requirements` - a list of the major requirements and features of the product.
-Separate *functional requirements* from *non-functional requirements*. **Requirements must be updated at each iteration.**
+     1. A numbered list of the requirements and features of the product.
+     2. Requirements should be written as things the program must or should do.
+     3. *Functional* and *non-functional* requirements should be separate numbered lists.
+I don't require any *non-functional* requirements for KU Polls, but an example would be "Written in Python using the Django web framework".
-   - `Development Plan` - schedule of how/when you'll implement the features, with goals
+   - **Development Plan** - schedule of how/when you'll implement the features, with goals
-   - `Iteration 1 Plan` the plan for the first iteration of ku-polls.

-### How to Create Wiki Pages?

-The idea is: in an existing wiki page (e.g. Home) create a link to a page that doesn't exist yet.
-A wiki link is text inside double brackets like this `[[Page Title]]`.

-Save the page, view it, and click on the (<font color="red">red</font>) link.

-Github will prompt you to create the new page!
+     - Edit and personalize the Development Plan according to what you think you will actually do.

 ### How to Refer to Wiki Pages in a Project README